arialdomartini/arialdomartini.github.io/_posts/2023-08-29-without-mediatr-request-response-not-returning-a-value.md

 ---
 # Request/response with a handler not returning a value
 ## With MediatR
-In MediatR there are two flavors of request types (see [Request types][mediatr-request-types])
+In MediatR there are two flavors of request types (see [Request types][mediatr-request-types]):

 * `IRequest<TResponse>`, for requests returning a value
 * `IRequest`, for the ones not returning any value

-Depending which case the handler covers, it needs to implement either:
+Depending on which case the handler covers, it needs to implement either:

 * `IRequestHandler<TRequest, TResponse>`, or
 * `IRequestHandler<TRequest>`